Matrix-valued orthogonal polynomials related to the quantum analogue of $(SU(2) \times SU(2), \text{diag})$: The weight and orthogonality relations for the matrix-valued polynomials

 In order to show that $d_s^\ell(p,k)= d_{-s}^\ell(p,k)$, we note that $p(\psi)(A^{\lambda})= p(\mu(q^\lambda))$ is symmetric in $\lambda\leftrightarrow -\lambda$ for any polynomial $p$ and so Corollary \ref{cor:thmbi-B-inv} implies the symmetry. \end{proof}

-Note that a similar expression can be given for a matrix element of $P_n(\psi)^\ast W(\psi) P_m(\psi)$, cf. the first part of the proof of Theorem \ref{thm:ortho}, but this is not required.
+Note that for a matrix element of $P_n(\psi)^\ast W(\psi) P_m(\psi)$ a similar expression can be given, cf. the first part of the proof of Theorem \ref{thm:ortho}, but this is not required.
 The symmetry in the Laurent expansion of $W(\psi)_{k,p}(A^{\lambda})$ does not seem to follow directly from known symmetries for the Clebsch-Gordan coefficients, see e.g. \cite[Ch.~3]{KlimS}.

 Now we can proceed with the proof of Theorem \ref{thm:ortho}, for which we need Lemma \ref{lem:tediousequallity}.

 \begin{lemma} For $\ell \in \frac{1}{2} \NN$ and for $k,p\in\{0,\cdots,2\ell\}$ subject to $k\leq p$ and $k+p\leq 2\ell$ we have with the notation of Proposition \ref{prop:weightexpandedasLaurentpol} and Theorem \ref{thm:ortho},